csdavio/PythonAutoRomTranslator/README.md

 # PythonAutoRomTranslator
 Python script that mass translates images.
-Intended to be used for translating roms that use word textures.
+Intended to be used for translating PSP roms that use in game text.
+This version is specifically tailored toward the Metal Fight PSP game.